Treneglos: St Gregory's Church

 During the 17th century, adherents of Roman Catholicism became very scarce in Cornwall; the religious census of 1671 recorded recusants in the parish of Treneglos and four others.
 The Reverend J. H. Mason was the vicar in the early 19th century; he was appointed in 1804 by the Prince of Wales (who later became king as George IV).

 The church, rebuilt in 1858, is dedicated to St George and St Gregory.
 The church consists of a nave, chancel and north aisle.
 Four four-centred arches on granite pillars make up the arcade.
 The original tympanum and font were preserved.
 In 1871 the tower was being rebuilt.
 By 1872 the Warbstow and Treneglos parishes made one benefice.
 The Duke of Cornwall was the patron of the vicarage, with its 31-acre glebe.
 In 1960 it was listed as a Grade II building.

 Historic farmhouse

 A historic stone farmhouse, a Grade II listed building, was built in the late 16th century or early 17th century.
 It was probably originally a 2-room or more house that was later remodelled and enlarged in the 19th century.
 It has a slate roof and the rear doorway has a granite arch from the 17th century.
 There are other British Listed Buildings in Treneglos.

 19th century

 In the 19th century Treneglos was in the deanery of Trigg Major and was part of Lesnewth Hundred.
 The parish of Treneglos was reported to be 2362 statute acres by 1838.
-The population between 1801 and 1831 ranged from a low of 183 people (1831) to 238 people (1821).Joseph Polsue, ed.
-A Complete Parochial History of the County of Cornwall [ed. by J. Polsue]..
-1872 [cited 16 September 2012]. p.
-241.
+The population between 1801 and 1831 ranged from a low of 183 people (1831) to 238 people (1821).